RubaDub: Helping heal injured wildlife with organic balms

 RubaDub launched with a Bub Range in October 2011, expanded to a Gardeners Range and will soon offer an animal range after the balms were a hit at a local riding school.
 It was this upcoming product range that Nats pounced on as a way of helping bushfire survivors.
 There was only one small problem – she was running low on ingredients.
 That’s when she had her second flash of inspiration.

 “I put a call out on social media for supplies of olive oil, beeswax and jars,” Nats says.
 “The response was overwhelming.
 Locals began leaving little bundles of beeswax and honey from their own hives on our fence posts, in our letterbox and at our front door.”

 “Daylesford Soap Co donated 20 litres of olive oil, a big box of jars and beeswax.
-Another friend found a huge bush of St John’s Wort, which is fantastic for treating injuries, muscle pain and burns.
-And then Australia Post’s Farmhouse chipped in to pay for postage, bubble wrap, boxes and tape.”
+Another friend found a huge bush of St John’s Wort, which is fantastic for treating injuries, muscle pain and burns.”

 “I was in tears.
 It just showed how many people were like me – wanting to help but not knowing how.
 It was a collective effort and I can’t thank our community enough.”

 Nats has since made 10 litres worth of RubaDub balm which was delivered to the Adelaide Koala and Wildlife Hospital, and Pandana in Kangaroo Island.
 She’s in the midst of making another batch for the Hepburn Wildlife Centre in Victoria and is planning to deliver a batch to New South Wales next.

 Nats’ skincare story began when her baby daughter broke out in nappy rash and eczema.
 As she hunted for the right skincare product, she also began reading the labels more closely and was shocked at the list of ingredients.